 - Another cause, not including minority, to the extent of lacking sufficient understanding or capacity to make or communicate informed decisions.
 MCL § 700.1105(a).

 When a petition for a legally incapacitated adult guardianship (LII) is filed the Court appoints a guardian ad litem to conduct an investigation of the proposed guardianship and file a written report of the investigation.
 Payment of the guardian ad litem fees are the responsibility of the petitioner, unless otherwise prearranged with the Monroe County Probate.
 Fees for this service typically range between $150 to $200.
 Below are the forms necessary to commence LII guardianship proceedings.
 Once you have completed the forms, you may file them in person or mail them to the court.

-Download a petition for appointment (PDF) of a guardian for a person who is alleged to be a legally incapacitated individual.
+Download a packet for petition of a guardian for a person who is alleged to be a legally incapacitated individual.